-The unauthorized access, use, disclosure, disruption, modification, or destruction of the City's Information or information systems could negatively impact the operations of the city and its ability to provide services to its citizens.
-The City uses a risk-based approach and "best practices" to protect the confidentiality, integrity and availability of the information and information systems that it is entrusted with.
+The unauthorized access, use, disclosure, disruption, modification, or destruction of the City's information or information systems could negatively impact the operations of the City and its ability to provide services to its citizens.
+The City uses a risk-based approach, least privileged access where possible, and "best practices" to protect the confidentiality, integrity and availability of the information and information systems that it is entrusted with.
 Employees are required to take annual security training which is re-enforced with continuous phishing email tests.
 The City uses the NIST-CSF framework to assure compliance with multiple standards, regulations, and other obligations.
 In addition, to help protect the City against claims and expenses due to a cybersecurity incident, the City maintains cyber insurance.